somhi/DECA_retro_cape_2/README.md

 # Arrow DECA Retro Cape 2 (2 layer - MiSTer module SDRAM version)

-**STATUS (15/03/22):  prototype desing work finished. v0.71 gerbers sent to JLCPCB for manufacturing.**
+**STATUS** (15/03/22):  prototype desing work finished. v0.71 gerbers sent to JLCPCB for manufacturing.

+**STATUS** (07/04/22):  PCBs received.
+Started testing.
+See end of readmed for changelog and improvements from v0.71

 Project has been developed with KiCAD 6.0.